datso/react-native-pjsip/README.md

         android:exported="true" />
 ```

-Update audio changes after Android 10(Android Q) in PJSIP service file
+Update audio changes for Android 10+ (Android Q) in PJSIP service file

- - When call on make in speaker
+ - Starting a call with speakerphone
 ```
 mAudioManager.setMode(AudioManager.MODE_IN_COMMUNICATION);
 ```
- - When call on make in earpiece
+ - Starting a call with the earpiece
  ```
  mAudioManager.setSpeakerphoneOn(false);
  ```

-Added local notification while call because of app wakeup while after Android 8 (Android Oreo) in PJSIP service file
+Added a local notification when placing a call in order to wakeup the service for Android 8+ (Android Oreo) in PJSIP service file

-  - Notifiaction description need to pass in parameter
+  -  Need to pass notification destination in parameter

  ```
   public void createNotification(String destination) {